chornberger-c2c/oc-pod-uptime-test/README.md

 # oc-pod-uptime-test

-Perl script used for OpenShift testing - shows uptime of a node
+Perl script used for OpenShift testing - shows uptime of a node.

+The application is build without a Dockerfile via source-to-image (s2i) and made available via a route.

 **New Project**
 ```